101guptaji/Job-Application-Portal/README.md

         /profile: Profile page to update user information.

     State Management (Redux):
-        Use Redux to manage the state of all submitted applications.
+        Uses Redux to manage the state of all submitted applications.
-        The application state should store:
+        The application state stores:
-            jobId, applicantName, experience, skills, coverLetter, and startDate.
+            jobId, applicant name, experience, skills, cover letter, and start date.
-        Define actions to add, edit, and delete applications.
+        Defined actions to add, edit, and delete applications.

     Custom Hooks:
-        Create custom hooks for form handling and validation (useForm).
+        Created custom hooks for form handling and validation (useForm).
-        Use useForm to handle input values, validation, and submission in each step of the application form.
+        Used useForm to handle input values, validation, and submission in each step of the application form.

     Global User Context (Context API):
         Set up a UserContext to store and manage user profile data (name, email).
-        Use UserContext to display the user’s profile data in the header and allow edits on the Profile page.
+        Used UserContext to display the user’s profile data in the header and allow edits on the Profile page.

     Form Validation:
-        Validate required fields (e.g., name, email) and specific formats (e.g., email, phone number).
+        Validates required fields (e.g., name, email) and specific formats (e.g., email, phone number).
         Display validation errors on invalid input.

     Conditional Rendering: